 ▶Book Minakami Half-Day Rafting Adventure

 Hiking is another destination-friendly activity, and luckily there are plenty of amazing hiking opportunities all over Japan.
 But one of the best areas for great hiking trails would be the Kumano Kodo in Kansai.
-Having a history as pilgrimage routes, the Kumano Kodo has many important spiritual sites as well, one of the most famous one being the Nachi no Taki waterfall.
+Having a history as a pilgrimage route, the Kumano Kodo has many important spiritual sites as well, one of the most famous ones being the Nachi no Taki waterfall.

 Just like hiking, mountain climbing is another low-impact activity that can be a part of a sustainable trip.
 You need to be a bit more physically fit for this one, so it is good to prepare yourself a bit if you are planning to do some more serious mountaineering in Japan.
 There are many mountains to choose from, but if you’re only in Japan for a limited time and can choose one mountain to climb, it is going to have to be Mt Fuji.

-Another great way to enjoy Japan’s geography are the natural hot springs, or onsen, that you can find all over the country.
-If you’re looking for a nice hot spring trip near Tokyo, Hakone is one of the best places to go to.
-Because it is located right next to a very active volcano,
+Another great way to enjoy Japan’s geography is the natural hot springs, or onsen, that you can find all over the country.
+If you’re looking for a nice hot spring trip near Tokyo, Hakone is one of the best places to go.
+Because it is located right next to a very active volcano.

 Scuba Diving and Snorkeling

-Watersports are not the first thing that come to mind when you think about Japan, but some of the best scuba diving and snorkeling in the world can be done in Okinawa.
-Fitting in the sustainable tourism category because of its low impact on the environment and great education about the importance of our oceans it brings, diving and snorkeling suit well on anyone’s Japan itinerary.
+Watersports are not the first thing that comes to mind when you think about Japan, but some of the best scuba diving and snorkeling in the world can be done in Okinawa.
+Fitting in the sustainable tourism category because of its low impact on the environment and great education about the importance of our oceans it brings diving and snorkeling suit well on anyone’s Japan itinerary.

 Learning more about artisans and their products when you visit another country helps local communities keep their traditional crafts alive.
-Japan is home to many beautiful artisanal products such as lacquerware, Japanese pottery, knives, and different kinds of textile.
-Small town Kiryu in Gunma prefecture has a long tradition of making silk fabrics that goes back all the way to the 9th century.
+Japan is home to many beautiful artisanal products such as lacquerware, Japanese pottery, knives, and different kinds of textiles.
+The small town of Kiryu in Gunma prefecture has a long tradition of making silk fabrics that goes back all the way to the 9th century.
 The old town has been preserved, and many buildings related to the silk industry can still be seen here today.

 Kiryu welcomes tourists and the people here are happy to share their culture and crafts with you.
 Because it is a few hours away from Tokyo and not on the most famous tourist routes, you won’t see many international tourists here making it a nice off-the-beaten-path destination to learn more about Japan’s old traditions and culture.